We often get asked by hopeful Keats students what the best way to learn Mandarin is.

 In this blog post, we’ll talk about why it’s so important to live abroad when you want to learn to speak Chinese and why Keats school is a great option for your study needs.

-By immersing yourself in the Chinese culture, studying at a qualified and accredited school and spending time with Chinese locals, you’ll be on your way to learning Chinese.
-At Keats School, we believe this is the best way to learn Mandarin because you’re becoming a Chinese local and the experience is invaluable.
+By immersing yourself in the Chinese culture, studying at a qualified and accredited school, and spending time with Chinese locals, you’ll be on your way to learning Chinese.
+At Keats School, we believe this is the best way to learn Mandarin because you’re becoming a Chinese local, and the experience is invaluable.

 Moving to China to learn Chinese just makes sense.
 But, the most important thing is that you’re also in school studying the language.
 By simply living in China, it will be hard for you to pick up the language.
-But, by studying the language during the day at school and then using your Mandarin language skills in the city you’re living will deepen what you’re learning.
-Plus it gives you real-world experience speaking Mandarin to native Mandarin speakers!
+But, studying the language during the day at school and then using your Mandarin language skills in the city you’re living in will deepen what you’re learning.
+Plus, it gives you real-world experience speaking Mandarin to native Mandarin speakers!

 Many people are questioning going to technology to learn a new language.
 There are many online courses and apps, but those techniques don’t give you the real-world interactions that a Mandarin language school in China does.
 We highly recommend turning your phone off and stepping inside a Mandarin language school classroom.